Lesson 2: Reading and Understanding the Drug Facts Label

 - Identify the steps to take in the event of a medicine mistake

-Materials: Student Worksheet 2, two empty fever reducer bottles (could have a liquid product and then solid dose product), two empty bottles of aspirin, two empty bottles of antacid, and two empty bags of cough drops, paper, pen or pencil, Internet access, projector, and Whiteboard (optional)
+Materials: Student Worksheet 2, two empty fever reducer bottles (could have a liquid product and a solid dose product), two empty bottles of a pain relievers, two empty bottles of antacids, two empty bags of cough drops, paper, pen or pencil, Internet access, projector, and whiteboard (optional)

 - Begin the discussion by challenging students to focus on the overall importance of reading directions.
 Ask: What could happen if you only read part of the directions on a test?
 Discuss responses and begin to link the importance of reading informational text in order to understand key information or directions that are vital to completing a task properly or getting the desired results.

 - Continue the discussion by explaining that all directions are not the same, meaning that sometimes the directions won't appear at the top of the page like on a test.
 You may have to look for them and you should always ask your teacher, parent, or a trusted adult to clarify so you fully understand them.